Home Inventory and Organization System: A Complete Guide to Creating and Managing with Notion

 This property stores the name or description of each item.

-Set up this property (using a Select or Multi-select type) to define the type of each item (e.g., furniture, appliances, clothing).
+Use a Select or Multi-select type to define the type of each item (e.g., furniture, appliances, clothing).

-Record when each item was purchased to help track age, warranty periods, or depreciation.
+Record when each item was purchased.
+This aids in tracking age, warranty periods, or depreciation.

 Enter the purchase price or estimated value for each item.

-For items like electronics, include a property to record serial numbers or model details.
+For electronics or appliances, include a property to record serial numbers or model details.

-Use this text property to add additional notes, specific features, or maintenance instructions.
+Use this text property to add extra notes, specific features, or maintenance instructions.

-Attach photos by adding an "Files & Media" property.
+Attach photos by adding a "Files & Media" property.
 You can upload images directly from your device to visually document each item.

 Views and Filters